sadiq1aziz/sadiq1aziz/README.md

 Flow:
 1. Choose product to add to cart
 2. Choose either on home screen or in shop page
-3. view cart
+3. View cart
-4. make purchase using swift - test card details : 4242....
+4. Make purchase using swift - test card details : 4242....
-5. submit
+5. Submit
-6. Can also register an account via google or through email (Firebase).
+6. Can also register an account via OAuth.

 <!---
 sadiq1aziz/sadiq1aziz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.